zhixuhao/unet/README.md

 ### Training

-The model is trained for 10 epochs.
+The model is trained for 5 epochs.

-After 10 epochs, calculated accuracy is about 0.97.
+After 5 epochs, calculated accuracy is about 0.97.

-Loss function for the training is basically just a binary crossentropy
+Loss function for the training is basically just a binary crossentropy.

 ---